Digital and Business Skills

 Business Ethics and Sustainability

-This module equips you with an appreciation and an in-depth understanding of the implications of Business Ethics, Corporate Social Responsibility (CSR) and Sustainability in national and international organisations.
+This module equips you with an appreciation and in-depth understanding of the implications of Business Ethics, Corporate Social Responsibility (CSR) and Sustainability within national and international organisations.
+This module will also develop your knowledge with respect to the importance of the balance between shareholders, stakeholders and the purpose and values of the organisation.
+It will explore the roles of social and technological innovation in global ethical organisations in order to prepare you for future employability.

 Business Entrepreneurial Simulation Project